Frontal view of a normal human brain.

 Psychosurgery in general is not commonly used, but suggested or resorted to in enough cases that it should not be considered rare.
 It is suggested or used as a last resort for the intractable psychotic, severe and chronic cases of

 ), at times for depression, chronic anxiety, and occasionally in treating severe pain in the case of terminal illness.

-Modern Use of Psychosurgery and Types of Disorders for Which it is Utilized
+Modern Use of Psychosurgery and Types of Disorders for Which Psychosurgery is Utilized

 Various forms of psychosurgery are performed today in neurosurgical centers in general hospitals in the United States and elsewhere.

 Some of the conditions for which various types of neurosurgery is performed are:

 Obsessive-Compulsive Disorder (OCD)

 Additionally, psychosurgery has been performed, not as commonly, for,